Quantum Air

-Quantum Air (formerly known as AeBal, Aerolíneas de Baleares) was an airline based in Madrid, Spain.
+Quantum Air (formerly known as AeBal or Aerolíneas de Baleares) was an airline based in Madrid, Spain.
 It operated domestic scheduled services within Spain, as well as charter and ACMI operations all over Europe.
 Its fleet was originally wet-leased to Spanair for use on domestic and international routes, but since 14 September 2008, they have operated on their own.